pmpmtj/Voice-Diary/README.md

 2. Create OAuth credentials and download the credentials JSON file
 3. Place the credentials in the `gdrive_downloader/gdrive_credentials/` directory

+### 6. Gmail API Setup (for Email Functionality)

+1. In the same Google Cloud project, enable the Gmail API
+2. Create OAuth credentials for Desktop application
+3. Download the credentials JSON file and rename it to `credentials_gmail.json`
+4. Place it in the `send_email/config/` directory
+5. Configure your email settings in `send_email/config/email_config.json`

 ## Configuration

 ### Main Configuration

 Edit `config.json` to configure:
 - `runs_per_day`: Number of times the system runs per day (set to 0 to run once and exit)

+### Email Configuration

+Edit `send_email/config/email_config.json` to configure:
+- Email recipients
+- Subject lines
+- Message templates
+- Whether to enable email sending

+### On-the-Fly Report Configuration

+Edit `on_the_fly/config/on_the_fly_config.json` to configure:
+- Date ranges for report generation
+- Output directory and file name
+- Email settings for reports
+- Custom prompts for report generation

 ### Environment Variables